jayanthss/star_patterns/README.md

 # Command Line Arguments in Python

-This project demonstrates how to use command line arguments with Python.

-## How to Run
-'''bash#
 Demonstration of how to use command line arguments with Python.

 <img width="1920" height="1080" alt="Arguments png" src="https://github.com/user-attachments/assets/46583e68-e9ec-428b-b34e-625884473b88" />